RobertPetrella/terraform-autohealing-web-example/README.md

 ```

 ## Chosen Provider: Azure
-Azure was chosen as the provider due to my familiarity of Azure.
+Azure was chosen as the provider due to my familiarity of Azure, as well as their significant infrastructure which allows for lower costs and ease of scalability.

 ## Assumptions
 THe Web Servers for this project are designed to be ultra lightweight websites (the basic NGINX page).
 Several assumptions were made when calculating the requirements and to fit within a monthly running budget of <= $20AUD/month